How to Build a Diabetes Risk Calculator? [6 Easy Steps]

-5. Set up the Questions and Question-types
+5. Add the Questions and Select Relevant Question-types

 This is a very crucial part of the process since the questions you ask in your diabetes assessment will influence the results.

-Hence, you need to be meticulous at this stage.
+Hence, you need to be scrupulous at this stage.
 Create a relevant set of questions based on diabetes.
 The questions can be related to food and dietary habits, visible symptoms, etc. Some questions that may be common to almost all health risk assessment forms include age, gender, and body weight.